dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 Second, Sun released a C++ compiler.
 I had been interested in C++ and OO since 1983, but compilers were difficult to come by.
 So when the opportunity presented itself, I changed languages right away.
 I left the 3000-line C functions behind, and started to write C++ code at Clear.
 And I learned …

 I read books.
 Of course, I read The C++ Programming Language and The Annotated C++ Reference Manual (The ARM) by Bjarne Stroustrup.
-I read Rebecca Wirfs-Brock’s lovely book on responsibility-driven design: Designing Object Oriented Software.
+I read Rebecca Wirfs-Brock's lovely book on responsibility-driven design: Designing Object Oriented Software.
 I read OOA and OOD and OOP by Peter Coad.
 I read Smalltalk-80 by Adele Goldberg.
 I read Advanced C++ Programming Styles and Idioms by James O. Coplien.
 But perhaps most significantly of all, I read Object Oriented Design with Applications by Grady Booch.

 What a name!
 Grady Booch.
 How could anyone forget a name like that.
-What’s more, he was the Chief  Scientist at a company called Rational!
+What's more, he was the Chief  Scientist at a company called Rational!
 How I wanted to be a Chief  Scientist!
 And so I read his book.
 And I learned, and I learned, and I learned …

 As I learned, I also began debating on Netnews, the way people now debate on Facebook.
 My debates were about C++ and OO.
 For two years, I relieved the frustrations that were building at work by debating with hundreds of folks on Usenet about the best language features and the best principles of design.
 After a while, I even started making a certain amount of sense.